 Custom 404

-The following example uses a native PHP template, other templates such as twig, blade, and think-template work similarly.
+The example below uses PHP native templates.
+Other templates such as twig, blade, think-template follow the same principle.

 Create the file app/view/404.html